 Automotive Alarm Systems

-Switches: Located in the door jam, a courtesy light switch illuminates the dome light and informs the anti-theft system if one of the doors has been opened.
-Courtesy light, trunk and hood switches are simple on/off switches that may become faulty and wreak havoc on the security system.
+Switches: The courtesy light switch illuminates the dome light and informs the anti-theft system if someone opens one of the doors.
+Courtesy light, trunk, and hood switches are simple on/off switches that can become faulty and wreak havoc on the security system.
+A loose trunk, hood, or door hinge could cause intermittent problems.
 All three of these switches are used to prevent unauthorized entry.